How to Respond to Negative Google Reviews: Templates & Best Practices

 I appreciate you sharing this feedback, and I'm sorry that wait time made your experience frustrating.
 Nobody should have to wait [that long/an unreasonable amount of time] for service, and I completely understand why that's disappointing.

-We've been working to [expand our capacity/hire additional staff/improve our scheduling system] to better serve our customers.
+We've been working to [expand our capacity/hire extra staff/improve our scheduling system] to better serve our customers.
 Your feedback is a direct reminder of how important it is that we continue making progress on this.

 If you're willing to give us another chance, I'd love to personally ensure your next visit goes smoothly.
 Please reach out at [email] and I'll arrange [priority scheduling/a complimentary visit] for you.